The Global Register of Publishers: Purpose, Functionality, and Challenges

 Privacy Concerns

-A significant privacy issue arises for self-publishing authors, particularly in India, where the ISBN agency (RRRNA) imposes strict rules.
-Many ISBN agencies now issue ISBNs directly to authors, who may use an imprint name or their personal name.
-In India, self-publishing authors are required to use their legal name as the imprint name and are prohibited from using pen names.
+Many ISBN agencies now issue ISBNs directly to authors, who may use their personal name as an imprint name.
+In India, self-publishing authors are required to use their legal name as the imprint name and are prohibited from using pen names to obtain a ISBN and publish a book.
 As a result, their legal name, home address, and contact details are added to the GRP database, exposing sensitive personal information to public access.
 This practice raises serious privacy concerns, as authors may not anticipate their home addresses being globally accessible.
-For a detailed exploration of these challenges, see The Struggle of Obtaining an ISBN in India.
-While this issue is most documented in India, similar risks may exist in other regions with comparable policies, further undermining the GRP’s suitability for indie authors.

 Conclusion